Which statement best describes white gold formed from nickel and ... | Study Prep in Pearson+

 1

-Understand the difference between compounds, mixtures, pure elements, and alloys.
-A compound is formed by a chemical reaction creating a new substance with distinct properties, while a mixture is a physical combination of substances without chemical bonding.
+Understand the difference between mixtures, alloys, compounds, and pure elements.
+A pure element consists of only one type of atom, while a compound is formed by a chemical reaction creating new chemical bonds between different elements.

-Recognize that white gold is not a pure element because it contains more than one type of metal, so it cannot have properties identical to pure gold.
+Recognize that an alloy is a homogeneous mixture of two or more metals physically combined, not chemically bonded, which means the metals retain their individual properties but create a new material with combined characteristics.

-Identify that white gold is not a compound formed by a chemical reaction between gold and nickel, but rather a physical combination of metals.
+Identify that white gold is typically an alloy of gold with one or more white metals like nickel or silver, which gives it a silvery appearance and different mechanical properties compared to pure gold.

-Conclude that the best description of white gold is that it is an alloy composed of gold and one or more white metals, such as nickel, rather than a compound or pure element.
+Conclude that the best description of white gold formed from nickel and gold is that it is an alloy composed of gold and one or more white metals, such as nickel, rather than a pure element, a compound, or a simple mixture with silver.

 Watch next